-- Livestock Feeding Restrictions: - Do not graze dairy animals on treated areas within 7 days after application. - Do not graze meat animals on treated areas within 3 days before slaughter. - Do not cut forage for hay within 7 days of application. - For government program grasslands, follow program grazing restrictions if more restrictive than those given above. - For susceptible annual and biennial broadleaf weeds do not exceed 23.2 fluid ounces per acre per application. - For moderately susceptible biennial and perennial broadleaf weeds and woody plants, do not exceed 46.4 fluid ounces per acre per application. - For spot treatment do not exceed 46.4 fluid ounces per acre. - · Maximum of 2 applications per year. - · Minimum spray interval between applications is 30 days. - If grass is to be cut for hay, Agricultural Use requirements for the Worker Protection Standard are applicable.
+Livestock Feeding Restrictions:

+- Do not graze dairy animals on treated areas within 7 days after application. - Do not graze meat animals on treated areas within 3 days before slaughter. - Do not cut forage for hay within 7 days of application. - For government program grasslands, follow program grazing restrictions if more restrictive than those given above.

+When tank mixing with products that contain 2,4-D, do not exceed a combined total of 4.0 pounds of a.e. per acre per year.

+For susceptible annual and biennial broadleaf weeds do not exceed 23.2 fluid ounces per acre per application.
+For moderately susceptible biennial and perennial broadleaf weeds and woody plants, do not exceed 46.4 fluid ounces per acre per application.

+For spot treatment do not exceed 46.4 fluid ounces per acre.

+Do not make more than 2 applications per year.

+Minimum spray interval between applications is 30 days.

+If grass is to be cut for hay, Agricultural Use Requirements for the Worker Protection Standard apply.

-LO-VOL 6 contains 0.7 pound a.e. of 2,4-D per pint.
+BASE CAMP LV 6 contains 0.7 pounds a.e. of 2,4-D per pint.
 When tank mixing with products that contain 2,4-D, do not exceed a combined total of 4.0 pounds of a.e. per acre per year.